Trook94/Arcade-game-P3/README.md

 Using the arrow keys on your keyboard, move upwards.

-Try and avoid the cockroaches and try and jump into the water.
+Try and avoid the bullets and try and jump into the water.

 If you made it in the water, you can play again.
 If you collided with a cockroach, start again!